ChaseP64/Alpha_3/digcalc_project/README.md

    - Set the scale and other conversion parameters
    - Click "Import"

-### Creating Volume Calculations
+### Calculating Volumes and Viewing Reports

-1. Import or create at least two surfaces (e.g., existing ground and design surface)
+1. Ensure you have at least two surfaces loaded in your project (e.g., an 'Existing Ground' surface and a 'Proposed Design' surface).
-2. Select both surfaces in the project panel
-3. Click "Calculate Volume"
-4. Configure calculation settings
-5. View results in the visualization panel and generate reports
+2. Go to the `Analysis` menu and select `Calculate Volumes...` (or use the corresponding toolbar button).
+3. In the dialog that appears:
+    - Select the appropriate surface for `Existing Surface`.
+    - Select the appropriate surface for `Proposed Surface`.
+    - Enter the desired `Grid Resolution` (the size of the grid squares used for calculation).
+    - Click `OK`.
+4. The calculation will run.
+If successful, a **Volume Calculation Report** dialog will automatically appear, showing:
+    - Calculation timestamp.
+    - Names of the surfaces used.
+    - Grid resolution.
+    - Calculated Cut, Fill, and Net volumes.
+5. Click `OK` to close the report dialog.
+6. Status bar messages will indicate the progress and outcome of the calculation.

 ## Development